 Given these disanalogies between the space in which depicted objects are seen and the space in which apparently real objects are seen, we need to extend the peculiar ontology of depicted objects to space.
 What we see in pictures is not space, but depicted space.
 Depicted space is not space, and does not look like space.
 Depicted space challenges Kant’s one space requirement.
-According to Kant, to seeing an object as existing objectively is to see it as located in space.
+According to Kant, seeing an object as existing objectively is to see it as located in space.
 What is the status of depicted objects?
 Do you see them as existing independently of you?
 And what would Kant say about depicted space?
 How do its a priori properties relate to that of real space?
 Finally, what about Kant’s requirement that sensibility can only accommodate one space?
 Clearly, you can be aware of depicted space as distinct from the space given in ordinary perception.
-Moreover, you can be sensibly aware of disconnected (i.e., multiple) depicted spaces.
+Moreover, you can be sensibly aware of disconnected (i.e. multiple) depicted spaces.
 Does any of this reflect on or modify our idea of real space?

-IX.
-Photographs and the Causal Connection Posited by Grice
+15.3.3 Photographs and the Causal Connection Posited by Grice

 Kendall Walton (1984) claims that we see real objects in photographs, but not in paintings.
 When I look at my dog, my dog is what I see.
 When I look at the painting of Mary Magdelene, I see a depicted woman.
-However, he says, when I look at a photograph of my long deceased grandparents, I see my grandparents.
+However, he says, when I look at a photograph of my long-deceased grandparents, I see my grandparents.
 Just as my dog is what I see when I look at her, my grandparents are what I see when I look at the photograph of them.
 It is not depicted objects I see, according to Walton.
 I see them; I see the clothes they were wearing that day; I see the room they were photographed in.

 Walton’s point is that photographs are the product of an entirely non-mental causal chain from object to photographic paper, whereas in the case of even the most realistic paintings, the causal chain goes through the mind of the artist.

 Part of what it is to see something is to have visual experiences which are caused by it in a purely mechanical manner.
 Objects cause their photographs and visual experiences of viewers mechanically; so we see the objects through the photographs.
-By contrast, objects cause paintings not mechanically but in a more “human” way, a way involving the artist; so we don’t see through paintings.
+By contrast, objects cause paintings not mechanically but in a more ‘human’ way, a way involving the artist; so we don’t see through paintings.

-(261)
+(Walton 1984, p.
+261)

 Walton fully recognizes the following obvious facts: photographs are no more realistic than paintings can be; they no more create an illusion of seeing the depicted object than paintings; they are no less interpretations of reality.
 Photographs can be manipulated; for this reason, the viewer may not know what she is seeing.
-Nonetheless, there are elements of photographs that trace “mechanically” back to objects without the intervention of a mind.
+Nonetheless, there are elements of photographs that trace ‘mechanically’ back to objects without the intervention of a mind.
 Walton holds that we see the objects from which these elements of photographs originate.

-Perceptual contact with the world is to be distinguished from two different sorts of nonperceptual access to it: access mediated by intervening descriptions as well as access via another person. . . . when someone describes a scene to us, we are doubly removed from it; contact is broken both by the intervention of the person, the teller, and by the verbal form of the telling.
+Perceptual contact with the world is to be distinguished from two different sorts of nonperceptual access to it: access mediated by intervening descriptions as well as access via another person. . . when someone describes a scene to us, we are doubly removed from it; contact is broken both by the intervention of the person, the teller, and by the verbal form of the telling.
 Perceptual contact can itself be mediated—by mirrors or television circuits or photographs.
 But this mediation is a means of maintaining contact.
 Viewers of photographs are in perceptual contact with the world.

-(273)
+(1984, p.
+273)